kvarak/dnd/docs/_RulesMagic/a_index.md

     ***Material***.
 Some spells requires particular objects, specified in parentheses in the component entry.
 A caster can use a component pouch or a spellcasting focus in place of an item, unless a cost is indicated.
 A spellcaster must have a hand free to access material components, but it can be the same hand that he or she uses to perform somatic components.

     ***Focus***.
 An item through which the magic of the spell is focused.
 This item needs to be present and held, but is not consumed.

+-   ### <a class="internal-link" name="internal-SpellTargets">Spell Targets</a>
+    To target something, you must see it, unless you are targeting yourself.

 -   ### <a class="internal-link" name="internal-SpellList">Spell List</a>